-Taylor is currently an Associate Professor and John Sealy Distinguished Chair in Clinical Research in the Department of Surgery.
+Taylor is currently a Professor and John Sealy Distinguished Chair in Clinical Research in the Department of Surgery.
 She is also the Director for the Center for Comparative Effectiveness and Cancer Outcomes (CCECO).
 She attended the Johns Hopkins University School of Medicine and completed her surgical residency and Research Fellowship in Molecular Genetics / Pancreatic Cancer at Johns Hopkins as well.
 She obtained her Ph.D. from the UTMB Clinical Science Graduate Program in 2007.
 Her honors include 8 research competition awards; Alpha Omega Alpha; the William Stewart Halsted Award in General Surgery; American College of Surgeons Medical Student Program; Phi Beta Kappa, Rutgers University; B.A.
 Highest Honors, Rutgers University; the Sealy Center Vaccine Development Graduate Student Award; and 5 additional undergraduate scholarship awards.

 Taylor’s principal area of research health services research in pancreatic cancer and comparative effectiveness of various approaches to surgical diseases.
 She studies quality of care both nationally a locally at UTMB.
 She primarily performs analyses using large datasets such as SEER-Medicare, Medicare, and Texas State Discharge Data.
 She has presented her research in over 80 publications and book chapters, as well as over 20 abstracts and invited presentations.
 She is currently funded with an NIH K07 award evaluating underutilization of surgical resection in patients with pancreatic cancer and a Cancer Prevention and Research Institute of Texas multiinstutional grant evaluating adherence to guidelines in the post-treatment surveillance of cancer in Texas.